maniospas/smoll/docs/std.md

 # mutvec
 ### mutvec - view a matrix as a vector
-*Defined in: std/sci/mat.s line 69*
+*Defined in: std/sci/mat.s line 70*

 ```rust
 mutvec(mat) -> (mut vec)
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 4 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 4 (0 are builtins or raw C code, 1 calls those, etc.)

 # row
 ### row - view matrix row as a vector
-*Defined in: std/sci/mat.s line 73*
+*Defined in: std/sci/mat.s line 74*

 ```rust
 row(mat, nat i) -> (mut vec)
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 4 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 4 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors: